ssbc/jitdb/README.md

 ### live(operation, cb)

-Works like `all` except it will only return message in cb as they come in.
-This can be run after `paginate` or `all` to simulate a all results followed by live results.
-See operators for examples of this.
+Will setup a pull stream and this in `cb`.
+The pull stream will emit new values as they are added to the underlying log.
+This is meant to run after `paginate` or `all`.

-The index is *not* updated when using this method.
-And only 1 live deferred value is supported.
+Please note the index is *not* updated when using this method and only one live deferred offset stream is supported.

 ### onReady(cb)